cs0320-f2021/project-1-ofrmnwcsi5m5yxbo-pxoplcsy2xs7rt9h-ypdrglj6fjq7tmhh/README.md

   endpoint one: fairly fast, but often fails due to "malicious error"

-  endpint two: slower than endpoint one but still fairly fast.
+  endpoint two: slower than endpoint one but still fairly fast.
 Fails more than endpoint one.

   endpoint three: about as fast as endpoint one, errors less than endpoint one, but often has different/incomplete users